chadwhitaker/coinbase-portfolio/README.md

 ## 4. Insert your Endpoint URL in your Numbar preferences

-Your endpoint URL will be something like `https://<your-app-id>.herokuapp.com/portfolio`.
-Insert this in your Numbar preferences.
+Your Endpoint URL will be something like `https://<your-app-id>.herokuapp.com/portfolio`.
+Insert this URL as the "Endpoint URL" in your Numbar preferences.

-Numbar will automatically prompt you for your secure password.
+Numbar will automatically prompt you for your secure password:
   - Username: `portfolio`
   - Password: `<the password your created on Step 3>`